GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 .. image:: media_rgp/rgp_render_targets_overview_2.png

 The graphical timeline view illustrates the usage of render targets over the duration of the frame.
-Other events like copies, clears and barriers are shown at the bottom of this view.
+Other events like dispatches, copies, clears and barriers are shown at the bottom of this view.

 Zoom controls can be used to focus in on a section of the timeline.
 More information on zoom controls can be found under the